Émile Mbamba

-Émile Bertrand Mbamba (born 27 October 1982 in Yaoundé) is a Cameroonian football striker, who currently plays for Indonesia Super League side Bhayangkara F.C.
-He also played for Vitesse Arnhem, Maccabi Tel Aviv, Maccabi Petah Tikva, Vitória Setúbal, Arema Malang, Daegu FC and Botev Plovdiv.
+Émile Bertrand Mbamba (born 27 October 1982) is a Cameroonian former footballer who played as a forward.
+He played for Vitesse Arnhem, Maccabi Tel Aviv, Maccabi Petah Tikva, Vitória Setúbal, Arema, Daegu FC and Botev Plovdiv.

 Club career

 Vitesse

 He was spotted at a youth tournament in France with the Cameroonian youth squad by Jan Streuer who brought him alongside Job Komol and Soné Masué Kallé in the Vitesse Arnhem youth-academy in The Netherlands in 1997.
 He played four years in the Eredivisie before he left for Israel in 2004.

 Maccabi Tel-Aviv

 Emile signed Maccabi Tel-aviv at the summer 2004.